-Aaron Wilf enters his second year as Moravian's Director of Tennis in 2019-20.
-Wilf had a very successful first year while leading the women's program to a Landmark Conference Championship and the program's first-ever NCAA Division III Tournament victory.
+Aaron Wilf enters his third year as Moravian's Director of Tennis in 2020-21.
+Wilf had a very successful first year while leading the women's program to a Landmark Conference Championship and the program's first-ever NCAA Division III Tournament victory in 2018-19.
 Wilf was selected as the Landmark Conference Women's Coach of the Year while seeing five players named to the All-Conference Teams.
 The women’s squad finished with a school record 20 wins, had a .909 overall winning percentage, and finished the year undefeated in conference play.

 On the men's side in his debut season, Wilf led the Greyhounds to a 12-8 mark which quadrupled the win total from the previous year while putting an end to the program’s 3 year long conference losing streak with wins against Catholic and Elizabethtown.
 The 12 wins were the 2nd highest win total in more than a decade and they had one player named to the All-Conference Team.